Fourth order deformed general relativity: Regaining an effective Lagrangian

 Each of the correction expansion coefficients in \eqref{eq:local_correction_expansion} is a function of the metric only.
 Out of all forms we can find the metric in ($\det q$, $q_{ab}$, $q_{ab|c}$, \dots), the only ones which can be included in a tensor which has a vanishing uncontracted covariant derivative is the metric itself and its determinant.
-If we combine this information with \eqref{eq:correction_identities_2b}, we find that \beq \beta^{abcd} [q_{ij}] = \beta^{(2)}[\det q] (q^{a(c}q^{d)b} - q^{ab} q^{cd}). \eeq The metric determinant is a scalar density with a non-zero weight, but $\beta^{(2)}$ must simply be a scalar.
+If we combine this information with \eqref{eq:correction_identities_2b}, we find that

+The metric determinant is a scalar density with a non-zero weight, but $\beta^{(2)}$ must simply be a scalar.
 Classically this would mean that $\beta^{(2)}$ would have to be a constant, but since we are dealing with a semi-classical effective theory we expect that there will be quantum degrees of freedom in the full theory which may be able to balance the weight.
 Note that the same argument holds for $\beta^{\varnothing}$ \cite{bojowald_deformed_2012}.